+Indulge yourself in the Tuscan lifestyle and discover the region’s passion for food and wine.
+The best cooks, the local women, teach our cooking classes in Tuscany.
+They’ll share regional techniques, ingredients, and family recipes that have been passed down over the centuries.
 Put on your apron, gather around the old farmhouse table, get wrist-deep in pasta dough and learn Tuscan cooking from the source.
-Youll learn first-hand how to make gnocchi, tagliatelli, and pici—thick strings of handmade eggless pasta made originally in the area of Montefollonico.
+You’ll learn first-hand how to make gnocchi, tagliatelli, and pici—thick strings of handmade eggless pasta originally made in the area of Montefollonico.

-Tuscan Women Cook In the News
+Tuscan Women Cook in the News

 January 2, 2024.
 Tuscan Women Cook is honored to be a finalist for the Wanderful Award at the WITS Travel Creator Summit!
 Being nominated alongside inspiring women and companies is a testament to the dedication of Tuscan Women Cook in supporting, empowering, and representing women.
 Grateful for this recognition and excited for the collaborative future ahead. #WITS2023 #WanderfulAward

 September 1, 2023.
 Coleen joined Suzanne Stavert of Adventures of Empty Nesters on her podcast series “Travel Connections”.
 Topic: “The Italian Cooking School of Your Dreams”.
 Suzanna is an ambassador of Tuscan Women Cook in Italy.

 September 6, 2022.
 Listen to Coleen Kirnan’s interview with Los Angeles food critic and writer Merrill Shindler on “Feed Your Face” on CRN Digital Talk Radio .
 Coleen’s interview starts at the minute 6:00 mark.

 September 11, 2022.
 Listen to Coleen Kirnan’s interview on Women of a Certain Age podcast with Denis Vivaldo.